AC/DC Power Adapter Safe Handling Part 9 "Do Not Forget to Check the Protection Functions!"

-We sometimes receive the following from customers.
+We sometimes receive the following inquiries from customers.

 1. OVER CURRENT PROTECTION (Overcurrent Protection)